- Go Hiking

 The park is open year round, 8:00am until sunset.
 Seasonal parking fees are charged.
 There are several pavilions with toilet facilities which can be rented for private parties.

 |Trails Overview:|| |

 The Long Path (aqua) traverses the park for its entire length from south to north and reaches its current end-to-ender point in the park.
 A northern route from a parking area on Beaver Dam Road takes it 1 mile into the main park facility, where it can be used to access the Paint Mine-Hop Field Trail System.
 This system begins on the opposite side of the road from the Indian Ladder Trail and is available all year round.
 About 10 miles of trails with red, blue, yellow, white and the Long Path's aqua blazes provide options for many loop hikes.
 Combinations can be long, short, level or fairly steep.
 Continuing north, the Open Space Institute's Helderberg acquisitions have enabled the extension of the Long Path to a parking area on Old Stage Road and allowed legal public access to High Point Lookout along the way.

 The famous and historic Indian Ladder Trail (0.5 mile, unblazed) is open only from May 1 to November 15, weather permitting.
 There are benches, bridges and stairs where needed.
 Guided tours are available.
 When it is open, Long Path hikers can divert along its fascinating, fossil viewing route.

-A self guided Nature Trail connects other sections of the trails system where the walker can see many interesting geologic features, including caves, waterfalls, old farms and foundations, and a dynamite shack.
+A self guided Nature Trail connects other sections of the trail system where the walker can see many interesting geologic features, including caves, waterfalls, old farms and foundations, and a dynamite shack.

 The park's main parking areas are on Route 157, off Rte.
 85, 15 miles southwest of Albany.